 (i) Haitian Creole

-It was spoken primarily in Haiti but also by Haitian diaspora groups globally.
-This French variety resulted in a blend of French, West African, and Caribbean indigenous languages.
+It was spoken primarily in Haiti and by Haitian diaspora groups worldwide.
+This French variety gave rise to a blend of French, West African, and Caribbean indigenous languages.

-It has a simplified grammar compared to French.
-It follows a different phonological system and word impacted by African and local tongues.
+It has a simpler grammar than French.
+It follows a different phonological system and is influenced by African and local languages.

 A point to remember is that Haitian Creole is distinct from Haitian French.
 This is often considered a separate language.